Deploy an operational AI model

 Test the MNIST classifier

 Click the Test deployment button.
-The following page will show up:
+The following page will show up ( but with your experiment’s

 Add image to the test classifier